Sleeping in Airports

 Regardless of which side you sleep on, travellers have reported that the airport staff are friendly and won’t disturb you.
 You’ll have a good chance of getting some decent shut-eye at Montreal Trudeau Airport.

 It’s reported that the airport can get very chilly through the night, so keep this in mind before you arrive and bring an extra layer or two.
-Travellers have also reported noisy airport staff and regular announcements, so noise-cancelling headphones will be a welcome addition.
+Travellers have also reported noisy airport staff and regular announcements, so noise-cancelling headphones will be a welcome addition to your airport survival kit.

 Generally, it is reported that airport staff are friendly and accommodating to travellers looking for a night’s rest and shouldn’t disturb you unless for cleaning or once the airport starts getting busy again.